Liu Ziye: Reign

-At the ceremony, one of Emperor Qianfei's attendants, Shou Jizhi (壽寂之), who had often been rebuked by Emperor Qianfei, who had entered into a plot with a number of people to assassinate Emperor Qianfei, unleashed his conspirators and surrounded Emperor Qianfei.
-Emperor Qianfei tried to flee, but was unable to, and Shou killed him.
+At the ceremony, one of the emperor's attendants, Shou Jizhi (壽寂之), who had often been rebuked by Qianfeidi and who had entered into a plot with a number of people to assassinate him, unleashed his conspirators and surrounded the emperor.
+Qianfeidi tried to flee, but was unable to, and Shou killed him.
 He was buried with his deceased wife, Crown Princess He.
 Liu Yu took the throne as Emperor Ming.